sharafian/ogs-helper/README.md

 - [ ] Publish to webstores (FF and chrome should be enough)
 - [ ] Make the timer prettier
 - [ ] Make the options page prettier
+- [ ] Option to replace Analyze mode with think mode